vardhan121/STSI_Impute/README.md

 This repository contains the supplementary comparison plots of ground-truth vs. predicted PM2.5 values for 12 experimental setups.

+The folder attention contains the comparision plots of Additive Attention Model and Multi-head_Attention folder comprises of comparision plots of Multi-Head Self Attention Model

 Each figure corresponds to a specific combination of:

 Model: Additive Attention / Transformer (Multi-Head Self-Attention)